Eb0nyR0se/Collatz_Chaos_Cipher/README.md

 🌀 Collatz Chaos Cipher

-Welcome to the Collatz Chaos Cipher, a A curiosity-driven encryption experiment inspired by the Collatz Conjecture, chaotic systems, signal transformation, and cryptographic exploration blending mathematics, chaos theory, and signal processing.
+Welcome to the Collatz Chaos Cipher, a curiosity-driven encryption experiment inspired by the Collatz Conjecture, chaotic systems, signal transformation, and cryptographic exploration blending mathematics, chaos theory, and signal processing.
 This project implements a reversible block cipher inspired by the famous 3x+1 Collatz function, extended to floating-point arithmetic and integrated with signal spiral dynamics.

 Unlike conventional ciphers, this one leverages chaotic iteration and non-linear key transformations to produce unpredictable, avalanche-prone encrypted outputs.
 Alongside the core algorithm, the repository includes visualization tools to animate bit diffusion and waveform transformations during encryption rounds.